-Due to the limitation of time available for uploading the Bid Cum Application Forms on the Bid/ Issue Closing Date, Bidders are advised to submit their applications one (1) day prior to the Bid/ Issue Closing Date and, in any case, not later than 3.00 p.m.
+Due to the limitation of time available for uploading the Bid Cum Application Forms on the Bid/ Issue Closing Date, Bidders were advised to submit their applications one (1) day prior to the Bid/ Issue Closing Date and, in any case, not later than 3.00 p.m.
 (IST) on the Bid/ Issue Closing Date.
-Any time mentioned in this Red Herring Prospectus is IST.
-Bidders are cautioned that, in the event a large number of Bid Cum Application Forms are received on the Bid/Issue Closing Date, as is typically experienced in public Issue, some Bid Cum Application Forms may not get uploaded due to the lack of sufficient time.
-Such Bid Cum Application Forms that cannot be uploaded will not be considered for allocation under this Issue.
-Applications will be accepted only on Working Days, i.e., Monday to Friday (excluding any public holidays).
+Any time mentioned in this Prospectus is IST.
+Bidders were cautioned that, in the event a large number of Bid Cum Application Forms were received on the Bid/Issue Closing Date, as is typically experienced in public Issue, some Bid Cum Application Forms may not get uploaded due to the lack of sufficient time.
+Such Bid Cum Application Forms that could not be uploaded were not considered for allocation under this Issue.
+Applications were accepted only on Working Days, i.e., Monday to Friday (excluding any public holidays).
 Neither our Company nor the BRLM is liable for any failure in uploading the Bid Cum Application Forms due to faults in any software/hardware system or otherwise.

-In accordance with SEBI ICDR Regulations, QIBs and Non-Institutional Applicants are not allowed to withdraw or lower the size of their Application (in terms of the quantity of the Equity Shares or the Application amount) at any stage.
-Retail Individual Applicants can revise or withdraw their Bid Cum Application Forms prior to the Bid/ Issue Closing Date.
+In accordance with SEBI ICDR Regulations, QIBs and Non-Institutional Applicants were not allowed to withdraw or lower the size of their Application (in terms of the quantity of the Equity Shares or the Application amount) at any stage.
+Retail Individual Applicants could revise or withdraw their Bid Cum Application Forms prior to the Bid/ Issue Closing Date.
 Allocation to Retail Individual Applicants, in this Issue will be on a proportionate basis.